 And once you’d bought it you would probably continue to read everything you could about the company, its industry and the wider economy, from RNS feeds to industry magazines and the infinite ramblings of the internet.

 That’s entirely sensible.

 But what if, on the other hand, you had to invest in 100 companies by law?
 Then what would you do?
 I think a very reasonable step, given the near impossibility of any single person tracking 100 companies to any meaningful degree, would be to invest in the FTSE 100 and forget about it.

 Here’s a question: Do passive investors even know which stocks are in their portfolios, or even how many?
 No!
 They have no idea whatsoever, and they don’t care either.
 There is no need for them to know because their portfolio will capture the general progress of the economy over time (the global economy in the case of the FTSE 100), plus dividends.

 The more stocks you own the less time you have to spend analysing and tracking them, because you have less chance that any one company will ruin your performance, and therefore each company is less critical to your overall results.

-For example, our “defensive value” model portfolio holds around 30 companies and in any given month it takes me about one day to make sure it’s on tract to meet its goals of more income and growth than the market, with less risk.
+For example, our “defensive value” model portfolio holds around 30 companies, and in any given month, it takes me about one day to make sure it’s on track to meet its goals of more income and growth than the market, with less risk.

-- The final spark for this post came from this excellent post on the Monevator blog: How to build a dividend portfolio
+The inspiration for this post came from an excellent post on the Monevator blog: How to build a dividend portfolio